canonical/sphinx-ext-template/.github/README.md

 Once the repository has been created, update the top-level README and CONTRIBUTING templates to better reflect your extension.

-Next, replace any references to the placeholder `hello_ext` extension, in the following
+Next, replace any references to the placeholder `hello_ext` extension in the following
 files:

 - `pyproject.toml`